The Lands

 Technology

-Dwarves excel in the extraction and working of metals and minerals (including gems), the carving and excavating of stone, and the construction of mechanisms to assist in such work.
-Many generations within a given family will specialise in the same skill and those professions that produce lasting works are the most respected.
+Dwarves excel in the extraction and working of metals and minerals, the carving and excavating of stone, and the construction of mechanisms to assist in such work.
+Many generations within a given family will specialize in the same skill and those professions that produce lasting works are the most respected.
 A mason is much more valued than a shepherd (even if these exist still in the foothills).
 However in more recent times newer skills of trading and investment have helped some Dwarves make a fortune.
 Both the old and the newer professions are deemed to be technical in nature and it is in technical matters that Dwarves focus.

 Clothes